 High quality and workmanship

-When choosing the first shoes, their visual values are not enough, although they are important from an aesthetic point of view.
+When choosing the first shoes, their visual qualities are not enough, although they are important from an aesthetic point of view.
 The sole must bend 1/3 of its length, and the heel counter should fit snugly to the heel, but it is important that it does not cause abrasions and restrict movement.
 So let's make sure it's not too stiff.

 It was once believed that the higher the upper, the healthier and more stable a child's gait is.
 It turns out, however, that it is completely different.
 Shoes for learning to walk should be "imperceptible" to small feet, so the upper in front of the ankle is the most appropriate solution.
 If we want to protect ourselves against severe frost in winter, let's make sure that the first baby shoes have a very flexible upper that will not cause the effect of a leg in plaster.